 Key Stage 4-5 The move from school to FE College, 6th Form, apprenticeship/employment or work

 Leaving school for some pupils presents a wide range of new opportunities and for others may present some challenges.
 We aim to make all our pupils aware of all local opportunities as well as those available nationally.
 All our pupils receive one to one guidance interviews during Year 10 and 11 to help plan for a successful future and access career opportunities.
-We provide direct access to a range of Post 16 providers through events like ‘Your Future MATters’ which is designed to engage all our pupils with employers and providers supporting a positive destination.

 Be Awesome and Go Big!